apostrophecms/docs/docs/guide/localization/static.md

   </template>
 </AposCodeBlock>

 **If the l10n strings will be used in the user interface**, set the `i18n` option to an object with `browser: true`. *This includes any piece type and page type labels* that will appear in the UI.
 If that is not present then the UI build process will ignore the l10n JSON file.
+This is only appropriate for Apostrophe UI strings as they are only available when logged-in and, as noted above, there is no utility for localizing strings in other client-side JavaScript.

 <AposCodeBlock>
   ```javascript